chrisvasqm/knexdemo/README.md

 5. In order to have migrations be executed programatically to avoid having to run them manually, there must be another module that will import the `knexfile` configuration object and then call `.migrate.latest()`, which returns a `Promise`, so we must handle both success and failure scenarios (check how it's done in `/data/database.js`).
 6. This object that is responsible for the programatic migrations can then be exported and used in your `routes` to query or mutate data in the actual database.

+> [!WARNING]
+> If you plan on adding a new migration, make sure to stop your `nodemon` execution locally to avoid the auto-refresh to pick up the migration before it's ready to be applied to the database.
+Otherwise, you will have to manually delete the migration record from the database and re-run the server to pick up correclty.

 ## Getting started

 ### Optional